Cyber Monday has begun, and deals are going fast. Snag your favorites now!

-Teal color, but also comes in red or dark blue.
-Small serving size for one person.
-Great for also heating milk or water for a cup of tea or cocoa.
+Teal color, but also comes in red.
+Small serving size that's perfect for 1 person.
+Also great for heating milk or water for a cup of tea or cocoa.
 Heavier than expected.
 Wooden handle stays cool.

 This butter warmer includes a pour spout, but it is not terribly effective.

 Stylish and easy to use.
-Dishwasher safe.
-Comes in a set of two.
+Dishwasher-safe.
+Comes in a set of 2.
 Melts your butter and keeps it warm.
 Gets hot, even with a tea candle.
-Bowls hold about 4 oz.
+Bowls hold about 4 ounces.
 Includes wire stands.

 The bowls are a little on the small side.

-This is more of a practical butter warmer you would use for baking rather than something to use for serving on the table.
+This is more of a practical butter warmer used for baking rather than for serving on the table.

 Includes 2 generously sized ramekins with handles and wire stands along with all the tools you need to enjoy a shellfish feast.
 There’s also a handy odor remover to rid yourself of the lingering scent or fish and garlic.

-Stands are a bit low, necessary to keep an eye on butter to prevent burning.
+Stands are a bit low.
+It's necessary to keep an eye on the butter to prevent burning.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.